signal18/docs.signal18.io/01.introduction/01.overview/docs.md

 While Galera Cluster is a really good product, it has some shortcomings such as performance and cluster-wide locking.
 **replication-manager** was first a tailored solution on top of new features in MySQL and MariaDB such as Global Transaction ID, Semi-Sync Replication, Binary log Flashback, that aims to provide High Availability and Node Switchover without compromising the performance by a too large factor.

 **replication-manager** was since day one adapted to manage deployments for his own testing requirements, a full stack cluster have to be provisioned, get tested and unprovisioned and move on other topologies or versions.
-We push the product from a local deployment, to  services managed by external orchestrator.
+We push the product from a existing deployments, to  services managed by external orchestrator.
 The oldest integration is **OpenSVC** , with 2 modes:  with the collector API and more recently with direct cluster node VIP API.
 With the popularity of **Kubenrnetes** we also port our work to takeover.
 An other integration is currently being workout on **SlapOS** an open source hyperconverged and Edge computing infrastructure.

 ## HA Workflow